Milwaukee Brewers Lead the Way as MLB Players Sit Out Games After Jacob Blake's Shooting

-MLB players are sitting out in at least two games tonight, a decision made following the police shooting of Jacob Blake on Aug.
+MLB players are sitting out at least three games tonight, a decision made following the police shooting of Jacob Blake on Aug.
 23. Blake was shot multiple times outside his car in Kenosha, WI, with his three children still in the vehicle.
-His father said the bullets severed Blake's spinal cord and shattered several vertebrae, leaving him paralyzed from the waist down.
+His father said the bullets severed Blake’s spinal cord and shattered several vertebrae, leaving him paralyzed from the waist down.

 Speaking about the Bucks’ decision earlier today, Brewers pitcher Josh Hader called the boycott “an enormous stand.
 It’s more than sports… This is a time where we need to, really, not stay quiet and show and empower our voices.”